-USGS Breeding Bird Survey data

-do breed?
+Now with five years of data, we have narrowed our inquiry to go beyond simple "head counts" and delve into questions about the kestrel's life cycle.
+Are adults returning after winter to breed?
+Are they dying at high rates during breeding, migration, or over-wintering?
+Are they breeding less often, or failing when they American Kestrel the " co Declining Trend uncertain Increasing USGS Breeding Bird Survey data do breed?
 And, critically, how are they affected by land use, contaminants, climate, predators, and other species?
 To find answers, our colleagues at Boise State University and UCLA are conducting genetic analyses using feather samples gathered by our partners throughout North and South America.
 We've also discovered that in nest box studies, just as in real estate, location is key.
 Nest boxes are not the "golden ticket" to halting population declines, and could even harm wildlife if placed incorrectly.
-These findings reinforce our focus on responsible nest box placement and standardized, consistent monitoring to ensure that American Kestrel boxes are placed in Trend uncertain safe locations.
+These findings reinforce our focus on responsible nest box placement and standardized, consistent rtain monitoring to ensure that American Kestrel boxes are placed in safe locations.
 Aplomado Falcon

 After an absence of at least forty years, a stable Aplomado Falcon population thrives along the Gulf Coast thanks to our breeding and release program, in partnership with landowners and collaborators.
 So why is this falcon still on the U.S. Endangered Species List?
 The wild population has yet to exceed the recommended threshold of 60 pairs.
 We found the root problem, then adapted our strategy...

-We found 39 Aplomado Falcon pairs this year one more than last year-and confirmed nesting by 32 of those pairs.
-In habitat with good nests (26 on our nesting platforms), productivity was normal: 55 young hatched.

-We replaced a record 25 nesting boxes this year and repaired 35 others.
-Two boxes are on properties that didn't have them before.

-We designed and tested an aluminum version of our highly successful nest box.

-Fabrication is more expensive, but the new ones will weather better than wooden boxes, keeping longterm labor and repair costs low.
-We'll phase them in over the next five years.

-We enrolled another 8,000 acres in "Safe Harbor," a partnership that encourages land owners to make their properties accessible for conservation.
+Hurricane Harvey in August of 2017 severely impacted the Texas population, which lost about 30%.
+We found 26 pairs this year-13 fewer than in 2017 and confirmed 19 pairs nested.
+Productivity improved (1.7 young per pair); 43 young were produced.
+We replaced 10 nest boxes and repaired 43.
+Ten more were placed at new locations.

+Thanks to Lee Banning Offroad Racing Team we built 15 aluminum nest boxes.
+Fabrication costs more, but they weather better than wood boxes, reducing long-term labor and repairs.
+We'll continue phasing them in.
+We acquired a Scientific Research Permit from the National Park Service (NPS), so Padre Island National Seashore's excellent coastal habitat is now part of the recovery.
+Two nest structures were placed where falcons have recently been observed.
+Prairie restoration continues on USFWS Refuge and NPS lands.
+With chemical, mechanical, and prescribed fire methods, we are improving grasslands for many bird species.
 Unlike Peregrine Falcons that range across a variety of habitats, Aplomado Falcons depend on wide-open grasslands with mature yucca plants for nesting, ample migrating birds as prey, and a balance of other predators.
 Intact grasslands had become so scarce that in 2013 we stopped breeding and releasing Aplomado Falcons and focused our efforts on finding and nurturing habitat.
 Overgrown brush is an enemy of healthy grasslands because it crowds out yucca, the falcons' preferred nesting plants, and harbors predators like Great Horned Owls.
 Brush removal is difficult and expensive, but the benefits for falcons and other species are significant.
 We now advise agencies on grassland restoration and are seeking private landowners who can commit to the same actions.
 Our priority is restoring areas with recently-abandoned Aplomado territories, or occupied territories where brush is beginning to encroach.
 To offset a lack of yucca plants, we erected dozens of barred nesting platforms.
 Pairs using them raise as many young as pairs in yucca nests, and twice as many as pairs nesting on brush or the ground!